Find Grad Schools

 9 Yearly Graduations

 University of California - San Diego is the 14th most popular school in the nation for students seeking a doctor's degree in biomathematics.
 Roughly 39,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 9 doctor's degrees were handed out to biomathematics majors at UCSD.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 33% were women.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 9 people received their doctor's degree in biomathematics from UCSD.
+About 40% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 9 Yearly Graduations

 The 14th most popular school in the country for biomathematics majors who are seeking their doctor's degree is Georgia Institute of Technology - Main Campus.
 Roughly 39,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,570 per year.
-For the 2020-2021 academic year, 9 doctor's degrees were handed out to biomathematics majors at Georgia Tech.
-Around 44% of these students were from an underrepresented racial-ethnic group, and 56% were women.
+The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,064 per year.
+During the most recent year for which we have data, 9 people received their doctor's degree in biomathematics from Georgia Tech.
+Of these students, 25% were women and 25% were members of underrepresented racial-ethnic groups.

 #14